Kareo Terms of Service

-- Electronic Prescriptions (Excluding Prescriptions for Controlled Substances).
-If Customer uses the Service for Electronic Prescriptions (excluding prescriptions for controlled substances), the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility as Customer would take when transmuting paper or phone prescriptions.
+- Electronic Prescriptions Excluding Prescriptions for Controlled Substances (Non-EPCS Electronic Prescriptions).
+If Customer uses the Service for Non-EPCS Electronic Prescriptions, the Customer and each Prescribing Provider agrees: (a) to only prescribe on their own behalf and not give away password or credentials to another person to prescribe for them; and (b) to take the same responsibility as Customer would take when transmuting paper or phone prescriptions.

 - Meaningful Use.
 Customer and providers intending to attest for Meaningful Use agree to follow the processes and procedures recommended in Kareo’s Meaningful Use training such that Kareo’s tracking and reports function appropriately.

 c.
 Additional Terms - Applicable to Kareo Engage

 - Content.
 Customers may upload or submit content, files and information to the Service (Content).
 As between Kareo and Customer, all Content belongs to Customer, and Customer hereby grants Kareo a non-exclusive irrevocable, perpetual, royalty-free license to display, store, distribute, share, modify, and otherwise use such Content for purposes providing the Service under this agreement, including, without limitation, a license to syndicate the Content to third party publisher sites as required to provide you the applicable Service (e.g., Kareo Engage).

 - Warranties.
 Customer represents and warrants to Kareo that: